marinakalkani/alpineproject/README.md

     driver: local
 ```
 Networks
-The file defines a single network named vlab, which is used by all services.
+The project defines a single network named vlab, which is used by all services.

 Volumes
-The file defines two volumes: dbdata and cache. dbdata is used by the alpine and db services, while cache is used by the redis service.
+The project defines two volumes: dbdata and cache. dbdata is used by the alpine and db services, while cache is used by the redis service.
 Both volumes are set to use the local driver.

 ### Instalation guide
 See `INSTALL.md` file